A Feast Unknown: Publishing history

 The original edition was published by Essex House in the United States in 1969.
 It was released only in paperback form, and saw limited release.
 As such, its readership was mostly confined to collectors of erotic horror fiction and those who enjoyed Farmer's previous work.

 Another paperback edition was published in the United Kingdom by Quartet in 1975, featuring cover art by Patrick Woodroffe.
 A hardcover, limited to 200 copies signed by Farmer, along with a trade paperback limited to 800 copies, were released by Fokker D-LXIX Press in the U.S., also in 1975.
 Both featured cover art and interior illustrations by Richard Corben.
-Two paperback editions were published by Playboy Press in 1980 and 1983, and Rhinoceros released a paperback edition in the U.S. in 1995.
+Two paperback editions were published by Playboy Press in 1980 and 1983, and RhinoEros released a paperback edition in the U.S. in 1995.
 An excerpt from Feast appeared in the short story collection Jack The Knife under the title "My Father the Ripper".
 These publications allowed the book to gain more mainstream success.

 The book was also published in languages other than English.
 The French edition was titled La Jungle Nue, roughly "The Nude Jungle."
 The Italian was titled Festa di morte, meaning "Feast of Dead Men".
 It was also published in Russian, as part of a collected edition of Farmer's works.